Golden Gate Capital Privacy Notice

 We have collected some or all the following categories of personal information from individuals within the last twelve (12) months:

-YES Collected, as to name, contact details and address (including physical address and email address), and other identification (including social security numbers).
+Yes, as to name, contact details and address (including physical address and email address), and other identification (including social security number).

-D. Commercial information: Account data and other information contained in any document provided by investors to authorized service providers (whether directly or indirectly), risk tolerance, transaction history, investment experience and investment activity, information regarding a potential and/or actual investment in the applicable fund(s), including ownership percentage, capital investment, income and losses, source of funds used to make the investment in the applicable fund(s).
+- Commercial information: Account data and other information contained in any document provided by investors to authorized service providers (whether directly or indirectly), risk tolerance, transaction history, investment experience and investment activity, information regarding a potential and/or actual investment in the applicable fund(s), including ownership percentage, capital investment, income and losses, source of funds used to make the investment in the applicable fund(s)

 We do not collect or use sensitive personal information other than:

-• For short-term, transient use (but not in a manner that discloses such information to another third party or is used to build a profile of you or otherwise alter your experience outside of your current interaction with us); and
+• For short-term, transient use (but not in a manner that discloses such information to another third party or is used to build a profile of you or otherwise alter your experience outside of your current interaction with us)

 Purpose for Collecting Personal Information